 Throughout the course critical appraisal of selected counselling literature and research is combined with extensive practical training, building each graduate’s personal and professional capacity for a counselling career.
 In the second year, students complete a substantial research project addressing counselling theory or practice, or choose to complete the award through coursework and case study.
 Two supervised placements provide the opportunity to develop skills in assessment, individual and group treatment, working with children and adult clients, working with other professionals and within the supervisory relationship.

-Graduates are eligible to apply for clinical registration with the Psychotherapy and Counselling Federation of Australia (PACFA) and/or the Australian Counselling Association (ACA).
+Graduates are eligible to apply for intern registration with the Psychotherapy and Counselling Federation of Australia and work towards clinical registration.

 This course is accredited by ACA and PACFA.